aircraft721/PublicDocs/checkout-pixel-implementation-public.md

 	- The unique transaction ID from your from your store.
 - `AMOUNT` - **required**
 	- The total amount of the entire purchase.
 Net total amount must be used (before shipping & tax).
+- `Currency` - **Optional**
+	- The ISO 4217 Alphabetic code of the currency. e.g. Use 'EUR' if the Amount value is in Euro.
+The default value is 'USD' if not passed.
 - `USER_ID` - **required**
 	- The unique user ID from your store.
 This will identify the user that performed the purchase.
 If you can't pass the unique user ID, please use the user e-mail address as the value.
 - `EMAIL` - **OPTIONAL**